gerpark/ftsim/docs/source/component.rst

 Components and Names
 ====================

-The software was written in german, so I'm going to explain the abbreviations first, because they are used in the code and database names.
+The software was written in German, so I'm going to explain the abbreviations first, because they are used in the code and database names.